-The admissions arrangements for all pupils are in accordance with national legislation, including the Equality Act 2010 and key information around this can be found in our 'Equality Information and Objectives' policy.
+The admissions arrangements for all pupils are in accordance with national legislation, including the Equality Act 2010 and xxxx key information around this can be found in our 'Equality Information and Objectives' policy.
+This includes pupils with any level of SEND: those with an EHCP plan and those without.